Studio: Red Hound Films

 Nostradamus isn’t needed to predict what happens next.
 Flanked by gun-toting government agents on one side and teeth-baring zombies on the other, Eddie and his family suddenly find themselves fighting to keep body parts connected by holing up inside their formerly quiet country home.

 Standing out in the overloaded zombie subgenre is about as difficult a task as doing the same in the equally bloated realm of first-person footage.
-The intent behind filmmaker Ben Samuels’ “6:15” is to shoot both of those undead heads with a single bullet using its marquee hook: depicting an escalating zombie outbreak from the perspective of one man’s eyes, cut to look like a continuous 80-minute shot.
+The intent behind filmmaker Ben Samuels’ “Eyes of the Dead” is to shoot both of those undead heads with a single bullet using its marquee hook: depicting an escalating zombie outbreak from the perspective of one man’s eyes, cut to look like a continuous 80-minute shot.

-While not technically “found footage,” “6:15” turns its audience into Eddie by putting the camera inside his POV.
+While not technically “found footage,” “Eyes of the Dead” turns its audience into Eddie by putting the camera inside his POV.
 Ripping a page from Alfred Hitchcock’s “Rope,” the movie then orchestrates actors, effects, and camera movements to come together on cue for long takes seamlessly edited into a first-person experience.
-Those ambitious logistics make “6:15” a remarkable achievement in meticulous choreography.
+Those ambitious logistics make “Eyes of the Dead” a remarkable achievement in meticulous choreography.
 Yet while that unique technique has the earmarks of an intriguing idea, it is also a persistent thorn puncturing the movie’s side.

 Precisely timed blocking has clearly been rehearsed ad nauseum, as it should be given the film’s nature, except there is a visible preoccupation in actors’ heads with where to be, what to do, and when to do it.
 No amount of side-to-side swaying with the camera can hide how fluidly everything moves even though hectic zombie madness is supposed to be the order of the day.
 The script has no chance of assisting unconvincing character portrayals either when, for instance, one person is required to recover from the death of a significant other so fast that a road runner cloud is left in the wake of rapid plot advancement.